Melania Trump Channels Jackie O. In Blue Suit For Church On Inauguration Day

 Melania Trump channeled former First Lady Jacqueline Kennedy on the morning of Donald Trump’s Inauguration, as she stepped out next to her hubby in a chic blue Ralph Lauren suit for church services, serving up a vintage vibe that evoked Jackie’s iconic style.
 Did you love her look?

 All eyes were on Melania Trump as she stepped out in a beautiful, baby blue dress and matching cropped coat for a prayer service at St. John’s Episcopal Chuch on Jan.
-20, Inauguration Day, in Washington D.C. where she showed off matching Ralph Lauren separates for the occasion.
+20, Inauguration Day, in Washington D.C. where she showed off a matching Ralph Lauren ensemble for the occasion.
 From the detailing of the coat to the matching gloves and pointy pumps, Melania’s look totally channeled former First Lady Jacqueline Kennedy as the couple headed to the traditional Inaugural Day service ahead of Donald Trump‘s swearing-in ceremony.
+In fact, Jackie rocked a blue suit by designer Oleg Cassini for John F. Kennedy’s inauguration in 1961.

 Melania Trump Vs. Michelle Obama’s Best Looks